Agent of Deterioration: Combatting Pests of Cultural Property

 Long-term control measures

 Use metal grills on windows to ensure security during the closed season (in place of the plywood sheathing previously used).
 Acquire and run dehumidifiers when the building is closed up (at a cost of buying and running the equipment).
 Portable dehumidifiers need a connection, such as a simple flexible hose, to a drain for unattended operation.
-Capacity of the humidifiers must match the enclosed building volume (Strang and Dawson 1991a).
+Capacity of the humidifiers must match the enclosed building volume (Strang and Dawson a).
 Dehumidifiers operate less often during the winter season (their performance is constrained by low temperatures), but are entirely adequate during the critical spring season.
 Open the building earlier in the season to ensure effective ventilation and to detect problems earlier (increasing staff time on site).
 Clean objects according to a conservator's recommendation, and hard-surface clean with biocidal detergents.

 Case Study 3: Insects Infest Donation to a Civic Museum